bioinfologics/w2rap/README.md

 ```

 Transitive connections are formed when reads which map to gaps between contigs overlap, so that we can use these overlaps to deduce which contigs go together.

 If this pipeline runs successfully, a number of output files will be created.
-The final scaffolds have the extension `scafSeq.`
+The final scaffolds have the extension `scafSeq`.

 ### c) Recover gaps
-SOAPdenovo converts gaps in contigs to Cs and Gs so we need to convert these back to Ns using the script included.
-The three input files required are generated by SOAPdenovo.
+SOAPdenovo converts gaps in contigs to Cs and Gs so we need to convert these back to Ns using the script provided.
+The three input files required are generated by SOAPdenovo and the output is a FASTA file.

 ```
 python SOAP_n_remapper.py <contigPosInScaff_file> <scafSeq_file> <contig_file> <output_file>